-Environmental impact of this property One of the biggest contributors to climate change is carbon dioxide (CO2).
+- Environmental impact of this property One of the biggest contributors to climate change is carbon dioxide (CO2).
 The energy used for heating, lighting and power in our homes produces over a quarter of the UK's CO2 emissions.
-This property's potential production 2.0 tonnes of CO2 By making the recommended changes , you could reduce this property's CO2 emissions by 2.0 tonnes per year.
+This property's potential production 1.0 tonnes of CO2 By making the recommended changes , you could reduce this property's CO2 emissions by 3.2 tonnes per year.
 This will help to protect the environment.
-An average household produces 6 tonnes of CO2 Environmental impact ratin assumptions about average energy use.
-They may not e occupancy and reflect how energy is This property produces 4.0 tonnes of CO2 consumed by the people living at the property.
-This property produces 4.0 tonnes of CO2 consumed by the people in at the property.
+An average household produces 6 tonnes of CO2 Environmental impact ratings are based on assumptions about average occupancy and This property produces 4.2 tonnes of CO2 energy use.
+They may not reflect how energy is consumed by the people living at the property.